Treatment of RESPs Upon the Breakdown of a Marriage

 What If Children Do Not Attend Post-Secondary Education

-If funds in an RESP are not used for the children’s education, for whatever reason, the RESP may be closed and the funds from the plan will be returned to the plan contributors or the beneficiaries.
+If funds in an RESP are not used for the children’s support for education, for whatever reason, the RESP may be closed and the funds from the plan will be returned to the plan contributors or the beneficiaries.
 Income earned on the contributions are taxable in the hands of the contributor.
 Unused Government contributions and income earned on those contributions go back to the Government.
 It is also important to note that RESPs can remain open for 35 years, so if you are unsure about your child’s future at the time of divorce, you do have some flexibility.
 You may also add beneficiaries in the future should you have another child.

 Case Law Regarding RESPs in Canada